Fdawgs/ydh-discharge-summary-form/docs/roadmap.md

 -   Remove 'Weight on Discharge' label and associated input
 -   Discharge Pathway input
     - Remove 'Discharged' text from each select option
-    - Rename 'Discharge Palliative Pathway' select option to 'End of Life'
+    - Rename 'Discharge Palliative Pathway' select option to 'End of Life Pathway'
 -   Discharge Destination input
     - Remove '' select option
     - Move 'Usual Place of Residence' to top of select input